Sam Gleadle

-Sam Gleadle (born 20 March 1996) is an English professional footballer who plays as a winger for USL Championship side Monterey Bay.
+Sam Gleadle (born 20 March 1996) is an English professional footballer who plays as a winger for USL Championship side Louisville City.

 Early and personal life

 Born in Chichester, England, Gleadle moved to the United States at the age of nine due to his father's job.

 Career

 After playing at youth level for Scottsdale 96 Blackhawks and Real Salt Lake, and college soccer with the New Mexico Lobos, Gleadle began his senior career in 2017 with Albuquerque Sol.

 Reno 1868

 Gleadle began his professional career in 2018 with Reno 1868.
 Gleadle was released by Reno at the end of the 2018 season, having made 1 appearance for the club.
 However, on 6 February 2019, Gleadle rejoined Reno for the 2019 season, making his USL Championship debut the following month in a 2–2 draw with Orange County.

 Minnesota United

 On 30 October 2020, following the USL Championship regular season, Gleadle joined MLS side Minnesota United ahead of their upcoming play-off fixtures.
 He was released by Minnesota on 11 March 2021, ahead of their 2021 season.